MoneyByte/MoneyByte/readme.txt

 MoneyByte Release Tree [![GitHub version](https://img.shields.io/badge/Version-1.1.2.0-brightgreen.svg)](https://github.com/moneybytecoin/moneybytecoin)

 MoneyByte is a PoW (NeoScrypt) / PoS / Master Node hybrid cryptocurrency, with a 5 million coin maximum supply, which is generated at a slower rate every 1 Million IC, until it's limit is reached.
-Master Node cost 3000IC, block size is 20MB, and block time is ~2Minutes.
+Master Node cost 50,000 MON, block size is 20MB, and block time is ~2Minutes.

 The block production is 50% PoW and 50% PoS, of which each PoS block is split between Masternode and Staker evenly.